-See Exhibit 14 for the Plan's most recently restated Plan Document, the most recent summary plan description as defined under section 102 of ERISA and any subsequent summaries of material modification, and the Plan's most recent determination letter.
+See Exhibit 14 for the Plan's most recently restated Plan Document, including any amendments since the restatement, the most recent summary plan description as defined under section 102 of ERISA and any subsequent summaries of material modification, and the Plan's most recent determination letter.
 The Plan has not been amended since May 31, 2016.